Has anyone ever had a perfect bracket for March Madness? The odds and precedents for NCAA predictions

 In other words, as Tim Chartier, a mathematics and computer science professor at Davidson College in North Carolina, told CBS News, it's like picking a single second in 297 billion years.
 "It's very difficult," he said.

-As of Thursday afternoon, after only four games, the NCAA estimates only 11% of the men's tournament brackets remain perfect.
+As of Thursday evening, following No. 14 Oakland's upset of No. 3 Kentucky, the NCAA estimated that only 0.0396% of men's tournament brackets remained perfect.

 Has anyone had a perfect bracket?